RedHatProductSecurity/cvss/README.rst

 ====

-This Python package contains CVSS v2, v3 and v4 computation utilities and interactive calculator (for v2 and v3 only) compatible with both Python 2 and Python 3.
+This Python package contains CVSS v2, v3 and v4 computation utilities and interactive calculator (for v2 and v3 only) compatible with Python 3.

-The library is tested on all currently-supported Python versions available via GitHub Actions (with the exception of Python 2.7 or lower, which is EOL but still tested against), but it is simple enough to run on even older versions.
+The library is tested on all currently-supported Python versions available via GitHub Actions but it is simple enough to run on even older versions.

 Installation
 ------------